nelsonsar/StyleCop.Baboon/README.md

     $ xbuild "StyleCop.Baboon.sln"
     ```

 2. Use your custom StyleCop settings to analyze a file or a directory.
+This will generate ```StyleCopViolations.xml``` file.

     ```
     $ [mono] StyleCop.Baboon.exe Settings.StyleCop StyleCop.Baboon/Program.cs